wangsd94/628module1/README.md

 ## Prerequisites
 #### What things you need to install the software and how to install them
-         1. Download and install **Anoconda**:https://www.anaconda.com/download/
+         1. Download and install Anoconda: https://www.anaconda.com/download/
          2. Install Ipython: https://jupyter.readthedocs.io/en/latest/install.html

 ## Contents of Repository